COCO, DAR, WLY and ADM stand out as defensive consumer staples stocks as sentiment dampens and economic uncertainty persists.

-John Wiley & Sons, Inc. (WLY) is a premier global provider of educational materials and research solutions, committed to advancing knowledge across multiple sectors.
-Its diverse portfolio encompasses academic publishing, professional development resources, and cutting-edge digital platforms, effectively serving learners and professionals in a rapidly changing educational landscape.
-With a strategic focus on digital transformation and content accessibility, Wiley positions itself as a vital partner in enhancing educational and research productivity.
-The company's dedication to quality and innovation solidifies its reputation and leadership within the industry, ensuring it can adeptly respond to the evolving needs of its global clientele.
+John Wiley & Sons, Inc. (WLY) is a prominent global leader in educational materials and research solutions, dedicated to advancing knowledge across academic and professional landscapes.
+The company's diverse portfolio includes academic publishing, professional development resources, and cutting-edge digital platforms designed to meet the evolving needs of learners and professionals.
+With a strong focus on digital transformation and content accessibility, Wiley is committed to enhancing educational outcomes and research productivity.
+Its reputation for quality and continuous innovation positions Wiley as a vital partner in the academic and professional sectors, enabling it to adapt effectively to the rapidly changing demands of its global client base.

 | Revenue (TTM) | $1.68B |